 The waxy paw balm is firm.
 A small amount can be scraped out and warmed by rubbing it in your hands to soften before massaging it onto the paws.
 It has a thicker feel when softened on the fingertips because of the higher melting point of the mixture.
 The waxy paw balm can be massaged in until the skin no longer feels wet or greasy to the touch, but a thin waxy residue remains.
 This can help in situations where you’d like the help of a light protective barrier.
 For maximum benefit (and minimum mess) it’s best applied before a long rest as a deep conditioner or shortly before/as you go out for protection.

 For both balms, the application process is similar.
 There are application tips and tricks above if you need a helping hand or paw in the s-paw.
 Enjoy your massage time and topical treatments, furfriends.
-Remember to take care with application to ensure your balms are rubbed in for maximum effect and minimum mess.
+Remember to take care during application for maximum effect and minimum mess.
 As a bonus, massaging in the balms will help make your hands feel pretty great, too!
 Win win!